-Results from groundwater show elevated levels of some metals particularly Iron and Zinc however in all cases where the limit has been exceeded in the downstream bores, the upstream bore has also been exceeded and is generally at a higher concentration than the downstream bores.
-Retesting including additional upland bores above Stage 1 are also high and indicate possible nitrate contamination from surrounding uses (such as forestry/farming).
+Traditionally results from groundwater monitoring at this site show elevated levels of some metals particularly Iron and Zinc however in all cases where the limit has been exceeded in the downstream bores, the upstream bore has also been exceeded and is generally at a higher concentration than the downstream bores.
+Retesting including additional upland bores above stage 1 are also high and indicate possible nitrate contamination from surrounding uses (such as forestry/farming).
 The high levels of heavy metals are probably naturally occurring due to the geology of the area.
-Investigations are continuing.
+In consultation with other departments in Council investigations are continuing with a view to possible variations to consent.